r0n1am/azure-acs-mongodb-demo/README.md

 ### 2.2 Factors To Be Potentially Addressed In The Future By This Project

-* Leveraging XFS filesystem for data file storage to improve performance. _The ability for dynamically provisioned PersistentVolumes to define the "fstype" field, to declare that "XFS" should be used, is [not scheduled to be supported until Kubernetes version 1.8](https://github.com/kubernetes/kubernetes/pull/45345).
+* ~~Leveraging XFS filesystem for data file storage to improve performance. _The ability for dynamically provisioned PersistentVolumes to define the "fstype" field, to declare that "XFS" should be used, is [not scheduled to be supported until Kubernetes version 1.8](https://github.com/kubernetes/kubernetes/pull/45345).
 An alternative approach would be to first create provider specific storage disks based on XFS directly, and then explicitly declare PersistentVolumes based on this storage.
 However, for Azure/AKS, currently [Virtual Hard Drive (VHD) Blobs](https://docs.microsoft.com/en-us/azure/virtual-machines/scripts/virtual-machines-linux-cli-sample-create-vm-vhd) must be created for this, which requires generating and uploading, from the client, large blog images (eg. 3 x 10GB images) as part of the deployment process.
 For demo purposes, this is way too cumbersome and time-consuming.
-As a result this project does not cater for ensuring that the underlying storage for Mongod containers, is XFS based._
+As a result this project does not cater for ensuring that the underlying storage for Mongod containers, is XFS based._~~ Should be addressed.